HISTORISCHES MUSEUM HELLENTAL

 Description [EN]

-to the Regional LandMuseum for History, Archaeology, and Everyday Culture in Solling
+Welcome to the Regional LandMuseum for History, Archaeology and Everyday Culture in the Solling

-The LandMuseum is located in the northern Solling, a gentle mountain range whose landscape has been widely utilized as a resource, forming a historically developed landscape image.
+The volunteer-run LandMuseum is located in the northern Solling, a gentle low mountain range whose landscape was widely used as a resource, shaping a historically developed cultural landscape.

-From the Middle Ages to the second half of the 18th century, a resource-rich high-tech area for the production of forest glass, Hellental today is a unique biological diverse meadow valley in the Solling-Vogler Nature Park.
+From the Middle Ages until the second half of the 18th century, Hellental was a resource-rich high-tech area for the production of forest glass.

 We offer:

-Main exhibition: TraceSecuring │ From the Forest to Glass to the Village
+Permanent exhibition: From Forest to Glass to Village - Special and rotating exhibitions

 Virtual tours

-GLAS│Walk and Talk: Thematic tours on the glass history of northern Solling
+- Glass│Walk and Talk: themed tours on the glass history of the northern Solling

 Services